University-at-Buffalo-SEDS/Dynamics-CD/README.md

 This is the firmware for the Dynamics Computer.
 Used for parachute drop tests.

+## Expected Use Case

+- Drop from building
+- Deploy FruityChuteTM Tender Descender
+- Deploy before hit ground

+## What is needed

+- [ ] Drop activation logic
+- [ ] BMI088 IMU
+- [ ] BMP390 BARO
+- [x] W25Q32 FLASH
+- [ ] Make a board variant for STM32G431

+*Board variants makes it so platformIO knows how to build and upload for the STM32G431 since we are using a bit of a custom design.

 ## Contributions

 To make contributions please fork the repo so that you have your own copy to modify.